Table of Contents: BANKING REFORMS

 |12.A New Dimension in Highway Development|

-At one time, the government felt that, like in all other sectors, privatization should be brought into the banking sector also, to keep pace with global trends.
+At one time, the government felt that, like in all other sectors, privatisation should be brought into the banking sector also, to keep pace with global trends.
 Private sector banks like HDFC, ICICI, Axis and Yes Bank were allowed to operate in the Indian banking sector.
 These banks proved more successful in gaining customer satisfaction as compared to the public sector banks and became a mainstay in both corporate banking and retail banking.
 Taking a clue, public sector banks also began to become more customers friendly and introduced technological improvements in their functioning.

 A very big obstacle to successful banking has been the issue of Non-performing assets which has been a major Source of concern for most of the banks in India, whether in the public or private sector.
-To resolve this major issue in the banking sector, the government announced Mission Indradhanush focusing on important reform mechanisms like recapitalization, creation of Banking Board Bureau, and creating framework of accountability.
+To resolve this major issue in the banking sector, the government announced Mission Indradhanush focusing on important reform mechanisms like recapitalization, creation of Banking Board Bureau, and creating a framework of accountability.

-Later Insolvency and Bankruptcy Code provided another framework for resolving the issue of Cyber security is another concern in modern banking especially with the era of less cash economy and digitalization of banking transactions.
+Later Insolvency and Bankruptcy Code provided another framework for resolving the issue of Cybersecurity is another concern in modern banking especially with the era of less cash economy and digitalization of banking transactions.
 This is attempted to be resolved through various initiatives by the department of information technology in collaboration with institutions like IIT.
 Financial inclusion through banking is a major thrust of the government with schemes like Jan Dhan Yojana and DBT.
-Rural banking is also another area of concern, since many areas still remain to be covered by banking services due to inaccessibility.
-Rural populations are still, to a large extent, not very comfortable with the banking system partially due to low level of literacy, inaccessibility of banking services etc. These have been sought to be addressed by the government by introduction of banking correspondents serve as link, between banks and rural population.
+Rural banking is also another area of concern since many areas still remain to be covered by banking services due to inaccessibility.
+Rural populations are still, to a large extent, not very comfortable with the banking system partially due to the low level of literacy, inaccessibility of banking services etc. These have been sought to be addressed by the government by the introduction of banking correspondents serve as a link, between banks and rural population.